Mateaus/LoginApps/README.md

   - How to utilize listeners in order to constantly check whether if an account is authenticated or not.
   - Small implementation and understanding of Rules from the Firebase Database in order to read or write into the Database.
   - A general understanding on how Rules from Firebase Database work alongside the listeners in order to check if an account can read or write.
--A general understanding on how Room Database works.
+- A general understanding on how Room Database works.
--A general understanding on how recycler activity works in order to implement and create new slides.
+- A general understanding on how recycler activity works in order to implement and create new slides.